-LdM is accredited by the Centrala Studiestödsnämnden (CSN), the Swedish Board of Student Finance, by the Norwegian Lånekassen, Norwegian State Educational Loan Fund, the Icelandic Student Loan Fund, and it has been awarded the European quality certification ISO 9001:2015 by European Quality Assurance.
+LdM is accredited by the Centrala Studiestödsnämnden (CSN), the Swedish Board of Student Finance, by the Icelandic Student Loan Fund, and it has been awarded the European quality certification ISO 9001:2015 by European Quality Assurance.

 The LdM campuses in Florence and Tuscania are approved by the US Department of Veterans Affairs.